teegre/btspk/README.md

 paired bluetooth audio devices.

 **index**
-    - Turn bluetooth on if needed, connect device and enable equalizer.
+    - Turn bluetooth on if needed and connect device.
       If a client is a actually playing, its volume is dimmed by -6dB.

 **on**